almeidas-tatiane/robust-api-performance/configuring-mobaxterm.md

 - A message will be displayed to accept the connection, click on **Accept**

-**It's done, after it, you should be able a terminal with the EC2 public IP**
+**It's done, after it, you should be able to access the EC2 terminal with public IP**

 ![image](https://github.com/user-attachments/assets/6e56edd3-c2bd-48a3-afe8-f137fb88fabc)